shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Fixes to Image upload/cropping UI on the React side
 - Create User Details table for User profile data, most importantly the name of user's avatar image
 - PostgreSQL integration and dummy date creation
 - Custom 404 page